 Cryokinetics is a rehabilitation technique involving ice application followed by progressive active exercises.
 It has been shown to be very sucessful in treating ligament sprains.

 Cryokinetics basically allows exercise which is pain-free, relatively soon after the injury.
-The anaesthesia (numbness) arising from ice application does not remove pain sensing mechanisms, it only removes the current pain (from tissue damage).
-Due to this, if active exercises are too vigorous pain will still occur.
+The anaesthesia or numbness arising from ice application does not remove pain sensing mechanisms, it only removes the current pain from tissue damage.
+So if active exercises are too vigorous pain will still occur.

-The exercises performed during cryokinetics are active (the patient performs them independantly) and should be gradually increased in intensity providing they remain pain free.
+The exercises performed during cryokinetics are active which means the patient performs them independently of any help from a therapist.
+They should be gradually increased in intensity providing they remain pain free.

 The key to the success of cryokinetics appears to be progressing as quickly as possible from one exercise to the other.
 Unlike conventional rehabilitation programs where a certain number of reps must be completed, if the athlete can perform the exercise, smoothy and pain free then they can progress.

-- Exercise increases blood flow to the injured area, vital in healing (after bleeding has stopped)
+Exercise increases blood flow to the injured area, vital in healing, once the initial acute phase has passed and any bleeding has stopped.

 Cryokinetic exercise re-establishes neuromuscular function and is possible much earlier that normal and as such atrophy or wasting of the muscles has not had time to set in.